Italy's interior minister faces political storm over Kazakh expulsion

 Ablyazov, a banker and ex-energy minister turned bitter critic of Nazarbayev, fled Kazakhstan after his bank BTA was declared insolvent and nationalised in 2009.

-He was not present when Italian police raided the couple's Rome villa at around midnight of May 28-29 and has accused the Kazakh government of arranging for the "kidnap" of his family.
+He was not present when Italian police raided the couple's Rome villa on May 29 and has accused the Kazakh government of "kidnapping" his family.

-According to a statement from Shalabayeva, published on the Financial Times's website through her lawyer, the raid was conducted with little sign of normal legal process.

-The statement, translated from Russian, said some 50 people, not in official uniform, broke in and subjected her and her family to various forms of rough treatment.
-Her brother-in-law Bolat was beaten and left with a red and swollen eye, cut lip and bleeding nose and she herself feared for her life, it said.

 "The possibilities open to my father's enemies are unlimited as this extraordinary expulsion proves once again," she said.